What You Need To Know If You Plan On Retiring This Year

 Create a clear estate plan that includes a will, power of attorney, and healthcare directives.

-If needed, be sure to discuss your intentions and reasoning behind certain decisions among family members and loved ones to avoid potential future disputes.
+If needed, discuss your intentions and the reasoning behind certain decisions with family members and loved ones to avoid potential future disputes.

 If you have two homes in different states, check with your Estate Planning Attorney and see if there are advantages to where you claim your full-time address in retirement.